Content Reviewers:Yifan Xiao, MD

-Contributors:Sam Gillespie, BSc, Maria Emfietzoglou, Kaia Chessen, MScBMC, Samantha McBundy, MFA, CMI
+Contributors:Sam Gillespie, BSc, Maria Emfietzoglou, MD, Kaia Chessen, MScBMC, Samantha McBundy, MFA, CMI

 Topoisomerase inhibitors, as their name implies, are a class of medications that act by blocking an enzyme called topoisomerase.

 They are mainly used as anticancer agents that target specific phases of the cell cycle.

 An interesting fact about these agents is that they are natural products, meaning they are extracted from roots, plants, or trees.

 The cell cycle refers to the events that somatic cells - which includes all of the cells in our bodies except the reproductive cells - go through from the moment they’re formed until the moment they divide into two identical daughter cells.